dy1z/docs/content/docs/development/templates.md

 Maizzle will only compile templates found in path(s) you have defined in `build.templates.source`, and which use the extension defined in `build.templates.extensions`.

-If you create a lot of emails, your builds can start to slow down, since all templates are rebuilt every time you run the `build` command.
+If you create a lot of emails, your builds can start to slow down, since all templates are rebuilt every time you run the `build <env>` command or when developing locally and making changes to a Layout or Component.

 You can archive Templates in two ways:

 1. Move them to a directory outside the one defined in `build.templates.source`, so they don't get copied over to the destination directory (recommended).
 2. Change their file extension to something that is not defined in `build.templates.filetypes`.
-They will still be copied over to the destination, but Maizzle will not try to compile them.
+They'll just be copied over to the destination, Maizzle will not try to compile them.